zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Grammar and vocabulary.md

 		- ✅ We stopped a taxi, **and then** we went to the party.

 - Use before extra information in the sentence,  extra information is a part in the sentence that if you remove, the meaning of the sentence wont change
-	- The new bag==, which I bought yeaterday,== is extremely expensive in this city
+	- The new bag~~, which I bought yeaterday,~~ is extremely expensive in this city

 - Use after a **dependent clause** when they start a sentence.
 If the sentence started with an independent clause, then you dont need a comma at all
 	- (dependent clause) > Although I was in the shopping center, I didn't buy the coat < (independent clause)